owos/owos.github.io/_news/2507_flexitokens.md

 related_posts: false
 ---

 Checkout our new preprint: [FLEXITOKENS: Flexible Tokenization for Evolving Language Models](https://arxiv.org/abs/2507.12720)!
+We will be presenting at the ICML 2025 tokenization workshop.